Vault-Overseers/nuclear-14/README.md

 As a hard fork, any code sourced from a different upstream cannot ever be merged directly here, and must instead be ported.
 All code present in this repository is subject to change as desired by the council of maintainers.

-## Official Server Policy

-**No official servers will ever be made for Einstein-Engines**.

-In order to prevent a potential conflict of interest, we will never open any server directly using the Einstein Engines codebase itself.
-Any server claiming to be an official representation of this fork is not endorsed in any way by this organization.
-We however would like to invite anyone wishing to create a server to make a fork of Einstein Engines.

 ## Links